nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 in that case and pool nodes would be considered multiple times as targets.

-If none of the mask types provided in the library meet your need, you may add more mask types in a NEST extension module.
-This is covered in Chapter \ `5 <#ch:extending>`__.
+If none of the mask types provided in the library meet your need, you may define custom masks, either by introducing a cut-off to the connection probability using Parameters, or by adding more mask types in a NEST extension module.
+This is covered in Chapter \ :ref:`5 <ch:custom_masks>`.

 .. _sec:free_masks: